I get so many variations of this question.

 The “best option” listed is pretty much your only option at this point: go back to the account information form and provide more information and more accurate information.

-If you cannot, I know of no way to proceed and regain access to the account at this time.
+Important: if you cannot, I know of no way to proceed and regain access to the account at this time.
+I cannot help you.

 Why all this hassle?

-And please understand that account hacking and theft is a huge problem.
-For some reason, Hotmail accounts in particular have been prime targets for hackers for years.
+You must understand that account hacking and theft is a huge problem.
+For some reason, Microsoft accounts have been prime targets for hackers for years.
 Microsoft has responded with these measures to keep the hackers out and the legitimate account owners in.

-If you don’t keep your recovery information up-to-date you may not be able to prove that you’re the legitimate account owner.
+Avoiding this hassle is simple: you must keep your recovery information up-to-date.
+Without it you may not be able to prove that you’re the legitimate account owner.

 The multi-day delay

-Upon regaining access to an account, or sometimes before being able to access an account being recovered, Microsoft will sometimes include a delay, often 30 days, before the action can be completed.
+Upon regaining access to an account, or sometimes before being able to access an account being recovered, Microsoft will sometimes enforce a delay, often 30 days, before the action can be completed.

 As frustrating as this can be, it’s another security measure designed to keep your account safe.